 LocalAvatar is a pre-made game object in the Oculus Integration SDK for Unity that represents the player’s avatar in the VR scene, providing features such as hand tracking, microphone input, and support for multiplayer interactions.

-GrabAvatarLeft and GrabAvatarRight are pre-made game objects in the Oculus Integration SDK for Unity that provide advanced grabbing functionality for the player’s hands in the VR scene, working with the OVRGrabbable script.
+GrabAvatarLeft and GrabAvatarRight are pre-build game objects in the Oculus Integration SDK for Unity that provide advanced grabbing functionality for the player’s hands in the VR scene, working with the OVRGrabbable script.

 The Object Grab component in Unity enables players to grab and manipulate objects in VR Scenes and can be customized to define how objects are interacted with.